SAP-samples/teched2023-AD282v/ex0/README.md

     ![BTP Cockpit](/images/ex0/img-1.1.png)

-    > **If you already have the required entitlements added in your trial account, continue with step 8 to create your trial instance of SAP HANA Cloud, SAP HANA database.
+    > If you **already have the required entitlements** added in your trial account, continue with **step 8** to create your trial instance of SAP HANA Cloud, SAP HANA database.
-    If you don't have the required entitlements in your trial account, continue with next step.**

 4. If you do not have any of the entitlements above, you need to add them to your account.
 Please follow the [**Deploy SAP HANA Cloud tutorial**](https://developers.sap.com/tutorials/hana-cloud-deploying.html) on developers.sap.com.